mahesh0431/aws_hackathon_starter/README.md

 - **Equipment List Page**: Displays a list of equipment from SAP S/4HANA
 - **Maintenance Orders**: Shows maintenance orders for the selected equipment on the object page from SAP S/4HANA
-- **Summary Generation**: Option to generate and receive a summary of maintenance orders using SAP's Generative AI Hub orchestrating the Anthropoc Claude 3.5 Sonnet model and save to SAP HANA Cloud DB.
+- **Summary Generation**: Option to generate and receive a summary of maintenance orders using SAP's Generative AI Hub orchestrating the Anthropic Claude 3.5 Sonnet model and save to SAP HANA Cloud DB.
 - **SNS Notification**: Generated summary is sent as an SNS notification.

 ## Architecture